 Events Officer (part-time)

-Young Archaeologists’ Club Volunteer Co-ordinator
+Young Archaeologists’ Club Volunteer Co-ordinator (part-time)

 Young Archaeologists’ Club Communications Officer (part-time)